-As a result of Covid-19, the company has been entitled to compensation for fixed costs and staff costs.
-The company has received DKK000' 47.125 in compensation.
-The compensations compensate the company for having to send employees home and for fixed costs, which are inevitable despite the closure of society during the period when the authorities had imposed restrictions on reducing Covid-19 spread of infection.
+As a result of Covid-19, the company has been entitled to compensation for fixed costs.
+The company has received DKK000' 3.288 in compensation.
+The compensations compensate the company for fixed costs, which are inevitable despite the closure of society during the period when the authorities had imposed restrictions on reducing Covid-19 spread of infection.